 Find out more about the eviction of lodgers.

 Gypsy and Traveller communities on unauthorised sites

 You are not squatting even if you do not have legal permission to be on the land.

 Find out more about eviction from an unauthorised site.

 Still need help?

-More information on squatting is available from the Advisory Service for Squatters.
+Contact the Advisory Service for Squatters.